Stitch QA

 The Detailed Examples table must be configured to match the customer profile fields, blocklist values, and foreign keys that are in your tenant.

-3. Identify values that can be added to the bad-values blocklist, which prevents values from being part of the Stitch process, or added to the 360-values blocklist, which specifies values to be used with the Stitch process, but excluded from the Customer 360 table.
+3. Identify values that can be added to the bad-values blocklist, which prevents values from being part of the Stitch process.

 Blocking keys